We launched a Graveyard Photographic Project in February 2020 to capture a snapshot of our local history.

-The aim of this new initiative is to photograph every headstone in every graveyard throughout Dumfries and Galloway, or what was known as the counties of Dumfriesshire, Kirkcudbrightshire and Wigtownshire.
+The aim of the initiative was to photograph every headstone in every graveyard throughout Dumfries and Galloway, or what was known as the counties of Dumfriesshire, Kirkcudbrightshire and Wigtownshire.
 Whilst this is a huge task it will be less onerous the more volunteers that get involved.
 In addition to cameras, nowadays a great many people have Smartphones that take very good photographs and many also record the GPS location.
 Complete graveyards have been photographed in anything for 30 mins to 5 hours.
-We need your help.
+We still need your help.
 If you wish to volunteer please get in touch, contact details are at the foot of this page.

 Background